KelSolaar/sIBL_GUI/docs/sphinx/source/resources/pages/usage.rst

 The *Library layout* is where most of the IBL Sets management is done.

-This layout is built around 4 components:
+This layout is built around 4 Components:

 -  :ref:`core.collectionsOutliner`
--  :ref:`core.databaseBrowser`
+-  :ref:`core.iblSetsOutliner`
 -  :ref:`addons.searchDatabase`
 -  :ref:`addons.gpsMap`